vuejs/it.vuejs.org/src/api/index.md

 ### vm.$data

-- **Tipo:** `Object`
+- **Tipo:** `Oggetto`

 - **Details:**

-  The data object that the Vue instance is observing.
-You can swap it with a new object.
-The Vue instance proxies access to the properties on its data object.
+  The data oggetto that the Vue instance is observing.
+You can swap it with a new oggetto.
+The Vue instance proxies access to the properties on its data oggetto.

 ### vm.$el